Centre for Addiction and Mental Health

 (519) 858-5010 ext.
 22001

-Dr. Samantha Wells is a Scientist and Co-Head of the Social and Community Interventions and Policy Research Group in the Social and Epidemiological Research Department at the Centre for Addiction and Mental Health.
+Dr. Samantha Wells is a Scientist and Co-Head of the Social and Community Interventions and Policy Research Group with the Institute for Mental Health Policy Research at the Centre for Addiction and Mental Health.
 She is also an Assistant Professor in the Clinical Public Health Division at the Dalla Lana School of Public Health at the University of Toronto and Adjunct Assistant Professor in the Department of Epidemiology and Biostatistics at Western University, and an Adjunct Associate Professor in the School of Psychology at Deakin University in Australia.

 Areas of Research